niklasmellgren/huffman-encoder-decoder/README.md

 - Works on all file types: `.txt`, `.jpg`, `.pdf`, etc.
 - Optimized for clarity, modularity, and correct handling of corner cases (e.g., empty files or single-byte files).
-- Based on course project Part III from *DM507/DS814: Algorithms and Data Structures* at the University of Southern Denmark.
+- Based on course project from *DM507/DS814: Algorithms and Data Structures* at the University of Southern Denmark.